 - List out expected behaviors as bullet points.

 - Write a section that requires parents, coaches, and athletes to acknowledge the CoC, or explains how they will acknowledge it online before your season.

 Here’s an example of a Code of Conduct:

 Download the above Code of Conduct as a template.
 It’ll have all the necessary information to use right away.
 You can add more points if you’d like.

 💡PRO TIP: Use simple, direct language to avoid confusion from parents, athletes, or coaches.

-Good behavior by everyone helps ensure a positive sports experience for every athlete.
-That’s why many leagues have codes of conduct (CoC) for both parents and players.
+Good behavior from parents helps ensure a positive sports experience for every athlete.
+That’s why you should have separate sections with specific expectations for parents, players, and coaches.

 For parents, some CoC points to consider include: